Promoting the confidentiality and integrity of health information through oversight, training, and support

 The Health Information Privacy & Compliance Office is responsible for ensuring that individually identifiable health information is handled appropriately across the entire University.

 The University of Minnesota, Fairview, and the University of Minnesota Physicians have worked together for many years to provide patient care, conduct research and train the next generation of health care professionals.
-Recently these three organizations announced they are moving toward a more integrated academic health system called University of Minnesota Health.
+They operate together under the banner

 Under HIPAA, these three organizations make up an Organized Health Care Arrangement (OHCA).
 As members of an OHCA, these organizations are allowed to share PHI with one another in order to manage their joint operations.